ansys/pyfluent-visualization/doc/source/contributing.rst

 After the build completes, the HTML documentation is located in the ``_builds/html`` directory.
-You can load the ``index.html`` in this diectory into a web browser.
+You can load the ``index.html`` in this directory into a web browser.

 You can clear all HTML files from the ``_builds/html`` directory with: